The Bethlem Gallery, established 1997, is situated on the grounds of The Bethlem Royal Hospital.

 “Pills are ok, counselling is ok and it will get you back on the streets, but what keeps your mind alive is what you learn here.
 That’s what it’s about – keeping your spirit alive.” – Lee, Bethlem artist.

-Dr David O’Flynn (Chair)
+Dr David O’Flynn

 Dr David O’Flynn, Consultant Psychiatrist in Rehabilitation and Challenging Behaviour.
 David has been a consultant rehabilitation psychiatrist with SLaM since 2001, and has worked in a range of rehabilitation locations in Lambeth, both in the community and in hospital settings.
 He has been Consultant to Tony Hillis Unit since 2010.
 He was co-author of the Psychiatric Rehabilitation chapter in the 2003 edition of US definitive book, Schizophrenia.
 He works with SLaM’s HIV and mental health team, CASCAID, making him one of the few psychiatrists with expertise in HIV psychiatry in the UK, bringing that expertise to THU.
 He has worked with the World Health Organisation in Geneva on HIV.
 He has collaborators with UNAIDS and the Global Fund.
 He works widely across mental health and the creative arts, Chairing the Adamson Collection Trust, an internationally recognised collection of art by people living in an asylum.
+David was chair of the Gallery until 2020.

 Rachel Evans has recently started a new role as a board member at the Oxleas NHS Foundation Trust as their executive director for Strategy and People.
 Rachel previously worked at the South London and Maudsley NHS Foundation Trust and worked closely with the Bethlem Gallery, the Bethlem Museum of the Mind and the Maudsley Charity.
 Rachel started her career as a government lawyer and has held a number of senior positions focusing on strategy development and change management.
 She has worked across a range of different public sector organisations, including in central government and in Europe.